roniskywalker/Problem_Solving_/README.md

 # Problem_Solving_
-Problem Solving in LeetCode, Geeks For Geeks and CodeStudio_
+Problem Solving in LeetCode, GeeksForGeeks and CodeStudio_